ontoportal/.github/profile/README.md

-Hi there 👋
+Hi there 👋,

-Welcome to OntoPortal Alliance organization
+Welcome to the OntoPortal Alliance Github organization.

 We are dedicated to promoting semantic and ontology services based on the open, collaboratively developed OntoPortal technology.

-If you want to know more about us,see https://ontoportal.org
+If you want to know more about us ,see https://ontoportal.org

 If you want to see our documentation, see https://ontoportal.github.io/documentation